serdeliverance/blog/_posts/2022-04-04-java-interview-questions.md

 27. What are `Threads`?
 What they are useful for?
 How can you create a `Thread`?

+28. What does the keyboard `volatile`?

-28. Explain `ExecutorService`.
+29. Explain `ExecutorService`.

-29. Have you ever use `CompletableFuture`?
+30. Have you ever use `CompletableFuture`?

+31. What is `REST`?
+Explain the `REST style` of defining resources?

-30. Explain what you know about `Microservices Architecture`.
+32. Explain what you know about `Microservices Architecture`.

-31. Explain what is `Unit Testing`.
+33. Explain what is `Unit Testing`.
 Which other kinds of tests you know?

-32. Have you ever used `TDD`?
+34. Have you ever used `TDD`?

-33. What is `Docker`?
+35. What is `Docker`?
 Do you have the chance to use it?

 ## Conclusions